What is van insurance? A complete UK guide

 Comprehensive

-A tradesperson with a “social domestic and pleasure” policy who is involved in an accident on the way to a job site has a policy that does not cover that journey.
+A tradesperson with a “social, domestic and pleasure” policy who’s involved in an accident on the way to a job site has a policy that doesn’t cover that journey.
 The van was in commercial use.
-The policy did not include commercial use.
+The policy didn’t include commercial use.
 The claim is declined.
 Always declare your actual use, not the cheapest option available.

 |---|---|---|---|